 Head massage treatments are widely available at spas nationwide.
 They can be booked as a standalone treatment or may be included as part of a spa day or spa break package.
 Here are just a few of our favourites:

-- The Holiday Inn Reading offers a Spa Day with Indian Head Massage which features a 25-minute treatment.
+- The Crowne Plaza Reading East in Berkshire offers a Spa Day with Indian Head Massage, which features a 25-minute scalp treatment.
 If you’d prefer to share the experience, you can book the Indian Head Massage for Two Spa Day.

 To find out more or to book your next spa experience, contact the SpaSeekers’ team today.

 We offer deluxe packages that feature a head massage at a selection of our exclusive 4- and 5-star hotels.
 Our luxury spa hotels offer a bespoke pampering experience amid wonderfully tranquil surroundings.
 So, you can really leave the world outside and enjoy some well-deserved indulgence.
 The fabulous luxury spas where you can enjoy a calming scalp massage as an inclusive or optional treatment include: